Image Compression Based on Compressive Sensing: End-to-End Comparison with JPEG: System Architecture

 If $Q(y) = {c}$ and $|{c}|<L$, we define the dequantizer by

 hence the quantization error is bounded by

-On the other hand, if $|c| =L$, the quantized measurement is {\em saturated} and the quantization error cannot be bounded.
+If $|c| =L$, the quantized measurement is {\em saturated} and the quantization error cannot be bounded.
 Even a small number of saturated measurements can cause severe quality degradation unless they are specially handled in the reconstruction~\cite{LASKA11_ACHA}.
 The simplest way to do it is by not using the saturated measurements at all; attempts to modify the reconstruction algorithm to use those measurements showed little gain over simply discarding them.
-Another option (not considered in~\cite{LASKA11_ACHA}) is to code the value of $\tilde{Q}(y)$ for each saturated measurement $y$ in some \adhoc method and transmit it as additional information.
-In both cases saturated measurements incur a penalty, either in the form of transmitted codewords which are not used, or as \adhoc transmission of $\tilde{Q}(y)$.
-Therefore, we select $L$ large enough to make saturation a rare event.
-In fact, $L$~can be set sufficiently large to eliminate saturation completely, but a very large codebook may have an adverse effect on channel coding (see Sec.~\ref{Sec:CodeHist}).
+Another option (not considered in~\cite{LASKA11_ACHA}) is to code the value of $\tilde{Q}(y)$ for each saturated measurement $y$ in some \adhoc manner and transmit it as additional information.
+In both cases saturated measurements incur a penalty, either in the form of transmitted codewords that are not used, or as \adhoc transmission of $\tilde{Q}(y)$.
+Therefore, we select $L$ large enough to make saturation~\cite{LASKA11_ACHA} a rare event.
+In fact, $L$~can be set sufficiently large to eliminate saturation completely, but a very large codebook may have an adverse effect on {lossless} coding (see Sec.~\ref{Sec:CodeHist}).
 We found that a good trade-off is to select $L$ so that quantizer's range $s(L-0.5)$ is about 4 standard deviations of the measurements.
 However, the system is not very sensitive to this parameter --- performance does not change much if the range is 3 or 6 standard deviations.
-We also compared ignoring saturated measurements to sending $\tilde{Q}(y)$ for each of them.
-We chose the latter because it performed slightly better and had the important advantage of not requiring any change in the reconstruction algorithm.

-With all the sensing matrices considered, the first measurement $y_1$ is the DC coefficient, which is the sum of all pixels in the image.
-Since the pixels are unsigned, $y_1$ is much larger than the other measurements and is always saturated, therefore it requires special handling: $y_1$ is excluded when calculating the mean ($\mu$), and the standard deviation of the measurements, and $Q(y_1)=L$ is not included in the quantized measurement.
+With all the sensing matrices considered, the first measurement $y_1$ is the DC coefficient, which is the sum of all pixels in the image; $y_1$ is much larger than the other measurements and is always saturated, therefore it requires special handling: $y_1$ is excluded when calculating the mean ($\mu$), and the standard deviation of the measurements, and $Q(y_1)=L$ is not included in the quantized measurement.
 Instead, $\tilde{Q}(y_1)$ is coded in an \adhoc fashion and transmitted separately.
 Unless the quantization is very coarse, its effect on the measurements can be modeled as adding white noise, uniformly distributed in $[-s/2,s/2]$, which is uncorrelated with the measurements~\cite{Gersho1991}.
 Hence the variance of the quantization noise in each measurement is

 The integral pixel values are generally obtained by sampling an analog signal and rounding the samples values to the nearest integer.
 Hence the pixel values contain digitization noise with variance of $1/12$.
 This noise appears in the measurement $y_j$ with variance